ck46/digest_demo/README.md

 # Text Summarization using GPT-3
 Digest demo is a flask app that implements the text summarization using GPT-3.

+## Requiments
+1. Python 3.6+
+2. Tesseract-OCR

+An executable instance of tesseract-ocr is required and the path to the executable will need to be specified in the `digestai/images.py` file in line `17` (this will be moved to a config file later).

 ## Installation
 1. Clone the repo
 2. CD into directory